SENATE JOINT RESOLUTION 8

 BE IT RESOLVED BY THE LEGISLATURE OF THE STATE OF NEW MEXICO:

 SECTION 1.
-It is proposed to amend Article 8 of the constitution of New Mexico by adding a new section to read:
+It is proposed to amend Article 8, Section 1 of the constitution of New Mexico to read:

 SECTION 2.
 The amendment proposed by this resolution shall be submitted to the people for their approval or rejection at the next general election or at any special election prior to that date that may be called for that purpose.